UK Conservative Party elects Kemi Badenoch as new leader – DW – 11/02/2024

 Badenoch, 44, was declared the winner of the leadership race at an event in central London, beating rival Robert Jenrick 53,806 votes to 41,388.

-Badenoch, the former business secretary, takes the helm of the opposition party at a time when it is seeking to overcome years of division and restore its reputation.
-She now faces the daunting task of challenging Labour Prime Minister Keir Starmer's policies on issues such as the economy and migration, with the aim of returning the Conservatives to power at the next election, expected in 2029.
+She takes the helm of the opposition at a time when it is seeking to overcome years of division and restore its reputation.
+She now faces the task of challenging Labour Prime Minister Keir Starmer's policies on key issues such as the economy and migration, with the aim of returning the Conservatives to power at the next election, expected in 2029.

+Badenoch has described herself as an enemy of wokeness and has called for a return to conservative values.

+Badenoch was born in London to Nigerian parents and spent much of her childhood in the West African country.

 nm/kb (AFP, Reuters, dpa)